Crockpot apple butter is the tastiest fall treat! No sugar added, thick and buttery, with pure, concentrated apple flavor.

 Continuing on the easy DIY Christmas gifts train with this buttery smooth crockpot apple butter.
 Not only is it so simple to prep, but it tastes even better than applesauce…thick, sweet and so rich in apple flavor!

-This crockpot apple butter also happens to make a great gift!
+This apple butter also happens to make a great gift!
 Bottle it up in jars and print out a cute gift tag and voila!
 You have yourself an easy holiday gift that almost anyone would be happy to receive.

 Get your free printable Apple Butter Gift Tag here!